AI Interaction Pattern · Prototype · Semantic Navigation

 The interface segments the video semantically, highlights relevant moments, and jumps you there.

-Each decision was a choice about what kind of interface this is — tool, search engine, or navigation system.
-It's the third one.
+Each decision was a choice about what kind of interface this is: tool, search engine, or navigation system.

 01